MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ### See also

 [Power App portal maintenance and troubleshooting](/training/modules/portals-maintenance-troubleshooting/) A Power Pages website in private mode won't work when you disable Azure Active Directory authentication.
 Azure Active Directory authentication is enabled by default when the website is provisioned.
-Change the [site visibility](/security/site-visibility.md) state to **public** before disabling Azure Active Directory authentication.
+Change the [site visibility](security/site-visibility.md)state to **public** before disabling Azure Active Directory authentication.

 ## Power Pages design studio issues